AaltoSciComp/scicomp-docs/training/scip/kickstart-2022-summer.rst

 =====================================================================
-June 2022 / Intro to Scientific Computing (FGCI HPC Summer Kickstart)
+June 2022 / Intro to Scientific Computing /  HPC Summer Kickstart
 =====================================================================

 .. warning::

    This courses schedule is still under development, below you see the template from last year.
-The dates will be 7-9 June 2022 (T-Th).
+The dates will be 7, 8-9 June 2022 (T, Th-F).
 If you have requests for the schedule or would like to offer a talk as part of this course, please get in touch with us.